tdda/tdda/tdda/referencetest/examples/README.md

     python unittest/test_using_referencetestcase.py -9

-`-F` runs all tests and records which ones failed. `tdda tag` tags those tests. `-1` runs only tagged tests (confirm just the two you expect are failing). `-1W` rewrites reference output for tagged tests only. `-9` removes all tags.
+`-F` runs all tests and records which ones failed. `tdda tag` tags those tests. `-1` runs only tagged tests (confirm just the one you expect is failing). `-1W` rewrites reference output for tagged tests only. `-9` removes all tags.
+When running with `-9` (or `--untag`), the tests are not actually run, so "NO TESTS RAN" is expected.

 For pytest: